Ashutosh00Choudhary/CN_Assignment_1/README.md

 sudo tcpreplay -i <network_interface> --mbps= <path_to_pcap_file>

-If possible, disconnect from your wired ethernet connection in your VM while replaying the packets using tcpreplay.
+If possible, disconnect your wired ethernet connection in your VM while replaying the packets using tcpreplay.

 For reverse DNS lookup, run the vi file(dig shell script):